A. Gary Anderson

 Cooks in restaurant kitchen

-California Very Close to Recovering All Jobs Lost During Pandemic Downturn
+California Near Recovering All Pandemic Jobs Lost

 California’s labor market continued to expand in July, with total nonfarm employment in the state growing by 84,800 positions, according to an analysis released jointly with Beacon Economics.